oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/publish-recall-workflow/publish-recall-workflow.md

 ## Introduction

-Sofia Alvarez, an Integration Engineer, needs to make the recall evidence available to a field application and trusted partners.
-The response team cannot hand out table credentials just because another system needs store locations or component sites.
-Sofia must make the useful facts reachable while protecting customer information and the database behind them.

-Your mission is to publish the approved B-482 interface through authenticated Oracle REST Data Services endpoints.
-The API returns PII-safe JSON plus GeoJSON for affected stores and component supplier sites. `RECALL_APP_USER` can execute the approved owner package but cannot query application tables.
-ORDS creates a narrow delivery boundary, so Sofia can give applications a stable read-only contract without exposing the schema.
+Kevin wants the returns process to reach the field application and trusted partners without handing out database credentials.
+Store and supplier locations are useful for response work; customer names and the underlying table model are not part of the delivery contract.

+David designs a small read-only interface.
+Owner-owned PL/SQL packages decide what facts and GeoJSON features leave the database.
+ORDS publishes those functions as authenticated routes, and the runtime user receives package execution rather than application-table access.

+Tim extends the package with the returns context, spatial summary, affected-store GeoJSON, and component-site GeoJSON.
+He then verifies the package grants and API responses.
+The SQL makes the contract visible: applications receive a stable response shape, not an invitation to query the schema.

-By the end of the lab, authenticated requests will return the recall context and location data, anonymous access will stop at `401 Unauthorized`, and the responses will contain no customer names or email addresses.
-Lab 8 will consume this protected evidence through the final React/Node application.
+By the end of the lab, Kevin's application path can retrieve approved JSON and GeoJSON through authenticated endpoints.
+Anonymous requests stop at `401 Unauthorized`, and the responses contain no customer names or email addresses.

 Estimated Time: 12 minutes